-If your class, club, homeschool group, or other school group would like to visit the Glen Ellyn Public Library, staff can arrange for a tour, an introduction to library resources, a book discussion, a presentation on another topic or any combination of the above.
+If your class, club, homeschool group, or other school group would like to visit the Glen Ellyn Public Library, staff can arrange for a tour, an introduction to library resources, a book discussion, a presentation on another topic, or any combination of the above.
 The library would also be delighted to host your life skills classes, and prepare a program that will meet the needs of your students and introduce them to the library’s services.

 Visits to Schools

 Josh O’Shea, Young Adult Librarian, loves visiting high schools and home school groups.
-If you would be interested in having Josh visit your class, club or group, give him a call or send him an email.
-Past outreach visits have included doing stories and activities with classes in the special education department; presenting to clubs in schools on topics as varied as blogging, recycling media materials and book recommendations; and partnering with school libraries for programs and events.
+If you would be interested in having Josh visit your class, club, or group, give him a call or send him an email.
+Past outreach visits have included doing stories and activities with classes in the special education department; presenting to clubs in schools on topics as varied as blogging, recycling media materials, and book recommendations; and partnering with school libraries for programs and events.
 Just like with visits to the library, more notice is better, so Josh can make sure his schedule is clear for you.

 School Library Cards

-The Glen Ellyn Public Library has a large collection of valuable resources that we work hard to make accessible to teachers and students through our school library cards.
+The Glen Ellyn Public Library has a large collection of valuable resources that staff work hard to make accessible to teachers and students through our school library cards.
 For more information on how to get and use a card, visit our school library cards page.